hannuhmontanuh/hannuhmontanuh/README.md

 Byi:
 - A lot of my interests are really childish (if you couldn't tell already)
-- Things like darkshipping and kodocon content personally make me uncomfortable, so if you could refrain from talking to me about those things that would be great ;^^ I don't harrass people over it, but still.
-I dislike it and would prefer not to interact with those who do enjoy it.
+- I don't like glorified depections of incest, pedophilia, or abusive relationships even if they are fictional.
+I won't engage in arguments about it though so please don't bother trying to include me in shipping discourse
-- I'm disabled, specifically developmentally disabled (autistic + possible dyspraxia).
-It affects how I interact with people a lot
+- I'm disabled, specifically developmentally disabled (autistic, dyspraxic).
+It affects how I interact with people and how I see the world a lot

 ![](https://files.catbox.moe/hhu10n.gif)